top of page

 A traitor to the land and he betrays land and people and goes into the border region of the Saxons and gets from there the high helmet and the red shield and the armed knight and he goes into the land of the Frisians and kills men and burns strongholds, then he should be taken northwards to the sea and be thrown in the sea. (transl. by IJssennagger)

 'To be taken north and thrown into the sea' did not mean going for a refreshing swim at the North Sea beach or taking a stroll across the mud flats of the Wadden Sea.
 No, it meant the person was being drowned.
 It could even be worse.
 If you had violated a religious sanctuary, you were castrated and your ears were split as well before being tied up to a pole during the ebb.
 Then you had to wait for the flood to come.
 In modern law, the 'traitor' or foreign fighter is no longer stripped of his life, testicles, ears, etc., but stripped of his nationality.
 So, it goes from something tangible to something fictional, some might argue.
+Notice, the point of compass is north.
+That is where heathendom is.
+Where the Frisians were so-called liberated from by the Christian Franks and the Anglo-Saxon missionaries.

-One of the Viking hoards found in Frisia, on the former island of Wieringen in the Netherlands, contains exactly 1.7 kilograms of silver (see image above).
+One of the Viking hoards found in Frisia, on the former Wadden Sea island of Wieringen in the province of Noord Holland in the Netherlands, contains exactly 1.7 kilograms of silver (see image above).
 The silver pieces are complete ornaments and unfragmented heavy silver ingots (Besteman 2009).
 It is the so-called Westerklief I silver hoard and is dated around 850.
 Was it a weregild maybe, or is it just a coincidence?
-And if it was a weregild, what was a northeska wigandum ('northern fighter' in Old-Frisian speech, denoting a Viking) doing with a weregild in Frisian territory?
+And if it was a weregild, what was a northeska wigandum ('northern fighter' in the Old Frisian language, denoting a Viking) doing with a weregild in Frisian territory?
 We do not know.
 Create your own story!
-If you are interested in the function of weregeld, read our blog post You Killed a Man?
+If the reader is interested in the function of weregeld, and he should, read our blog post You Killed a Man?
 That'll Be 1 Weregeld, Please.

 Note 2 – Quite a number of Vikings have found Walhalla on Frisia territory in the ninth century.
 Do a body count reading our blog post Frisia, a Viking graveyard.
 We counted 11,180 deaths.
-Not, not mistakenly one 1 too many!
+No, not mistakenly one 1 too many!

 Note 3 – The Senja Neck-Ring Runes